 Additionally, they are walking on their hind legs instead of all fours, and seem to be out of sorts.
-They are frightening the folks because they are also baring their teeth and appear aggressive to the residents.
+These zombie raccoons are frightening the folks because they are also baring their teeth and appear aggressive to the residents.

-Robert Coggeshall, a wildlife photographer based in Youngstown, was out playing with his dogs when he first spotted a diseased raccoon.
+Robert Coggeshall, a wildlife photographer based in Youngstown, was out playing with his dogs when he first spotted one of these zombie raccoons.